Slough: Canal

 Slough is connected by the Slough Arm to the main line of the Grand Union Canal which runs between the Thames at Brentford and Birmingham.
 It travels from the terminus basin at Stoke Road to the junction with the main line at Cowley Peachey; it was restored to navigability in 1975 having been disused since 1960.

 Museum

 Slough Museum was established in 1986.

 Sports

 Slough has a senior non-League football team, Slough Town F.C., who currently play in the National League South.

 Slough Cricket Club play at the Upton Park ground.

 Slough RFC is a rugby club that also plays at Upton Park.

 Slough Hockey Club is a field hockey club that also plays at Upton Park and competes in the Women's England Hockey League and the South Central Hockey League.

 Slough Jets is an ice hockey team that plays in the NIHL South Division 1.

 Reading F.C.
-Womens and Republic of Ireland Womens goalkeeper Grace Moloney was born and lives in the town.
+Women's and Republic of Ireland Women's goalkeeper Grace Moloney was born and lives in the town.